 This reduces the chances of the water coming in contact with your surfaces. this not only reduces the chances of stains but also protects the plant from root rot.

-While choosing a drip tray look for ones that are deep, this holds more water and spillage is minimal.
+When choosing a drip tray look for ones that are deep, this holds more water and spillage is minimal.

 Tip: Empty the drip tray often as the plant will soak up the excess water, it can also cause germs and insects to grow.